Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 International maritime shipping routes are forced to pass through specific locations corresponding to passages, capes, and straits.
 These routes are generally located between major markets such as Western Europe, North America, and East Asia, where an active system of commercial trade is in place.
 The importance of these large markets is structuring the exchanges of semi-finished and finished goods.
 Also, major routes involve flows of raw materials, namely minerals, grains, food products, and petroleum.
 The location of strategic oil and mineral resources shapes maritime routes for bulks since they represent the most transported commodities.

-The most important strategic maritime passages are known as chokepoints (or bottlenecks) due to:
+The most important strategic maritime passages are known as chokepoints (or bottlenecks) due to the following:

 - Capacity constraints.
 Chokepoints tend to be shallow and narrow, impairing navigation and imposing capacity limits on ships.
 For interoceanic canals such as Panama and Suez, the capacity must, in effect, be managed with appointment and pricing systems.